Tap-Payments/Card-iOS/README.md

 ## Swift Package Manager
-In Xcode, add the `TapCardSDK` as a [package dependency](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) to your Xcode project.
+In Xcode, add the `Card-iOS` as a [package dependency](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app) to your Xcode project.
 Enter [https://github.com/Tap-Payments/Card-iOS.git](https://github.com/Tap-Payments/Card-iOS.git) as the package URL.

 # Simple Integration